-Electronic Road-Speed Governor (Gasoline Engines) (Option)
+Electronic Road-Speed Governor

-This optional system automatically controls top vehicle speed.
+Your vehicle may have this feature.
+This system automatically controls top vehicle speed.
 The system controller receives a signal from the vehicle speed sensor and reduces power when the vehicle speed reaches the maximum 65 mph (105 km/h) governed speed.